-This blog, by writer and aspiring novelist Stephen G. Parks, is about science fiction, space, creativity, and occasionally wildly off-topic ideas such as ethics, politics, music, or journalism.
-Take a look around, maybe leave a comment!
+This site, hosted by author Stephen G. Parks, is about science fiction, all things space related, creativity, and occasionally wildly off-topic ideas such as ethics, politics, music, or journalism.